winex01/backpack-permission-manager/readme.md

 ```

 ## Usage
-how does it worked, im using the roleName_permissionName convention
+how does it worked, im using the role_permission convention
 ```
 'admin' => [
   'admin_view',